fahadtahir/restaurant-reservation-nodejs/README.md

 Restaurant Reservation APIs.

-**Postman Collection link (import)**: https://www.getpostman.com/collections/82394d3d16385781f4b2
+Postman Collection link (import)**: https://www.getpostman.com/collections/82394d3d16385781f4b2

-The DB is hosted on AWS so need to setup.
-Connection is hard coded in string.
+**AWS DB is expired, so need to create a new one and edit the connection string accordingly**

 Prepopulated with an admin user : empNo:"0001", "password":fahad1994.